 In between ogling plants, I stopped for lunch at the Orangery.
 If you ever visit Kew Gardens, go to the Orangery and get yourself one of the orange chocolate chip cookies in the cafe.
 It sounds weird, but it ranks among the best that Kew has to offer.
 In fact, get two cookies.

 One of the curiosities at Kew has little to do with plants.
 During the reign of King George III, the Royal Family took up residence on the grounds, living in Kew Palace.
-Perhaps afflicted by a metabolic disorder, porphyria, the king suffered bouts of insanity.
+Perhaps afflicted by a metabolic disorder, porphyria, but more likely suffering from bipolar disorder, the king suffered bouts of manic and delusional behavior.
 Kew was believed to afford the king and his loved ones greater privacy, although the monarch was regularly skewered in satirical cartoons anyway.
 The king eventually returned to Windsor Castle, but his wife, Queen Charlotte, died at Kew Palace, after acting as her husband's legal guardian for years, and giving birth to 15 children, poor thing.

 One of the last legs of my evolution tour was a visit to the university where Charles Darwin studied.
 Ignorant about Cambridge, I assumed the university hadn't been around very long before Darwin attended.
 In fact the university turned 600 the year he was born.